 \section{Introduction}

-Ensemble learning \cite{zhou2012ensemble,rokach2010ensemble} is the method of combining multiple models trained over the same dataset or random sets of the dataset like the methods of bagging and boosting \citet{opitz1999popular} to improve the model prediction.
-A different variation is to ensemble the same model at different training epochs \cite{qiu2014ensemble}.
-The methods of ensemble have been widely used in deep learning \cite{qiu2014ensemble,dietterich2000ensemble,drucker1994boosting} to improve the overall model accuracy.
-Ensembling neural networks is known to reduce the variance in prediction, in other words it helps the network to generalize more than the usage of a one network see for instance \cite{krogh1995neural,geman1992neural,zhou2002ensembling}.
-The work done by \cite{DBLP:journals/corr/StahlbergB17} proposed a method of ensembling multiple models where it unfolds the ensemble into a larger network. \cite{DBLP:journals/corr/LeePCCB15} discussed the power of ensemble in training CNNs, they proposed a method for training ensemble by a specific loss function rather than averaging the predictions of the models.
+Ensemble learning \citep{rokach2010ensemble,zhou2012ensemble} is the method of combining multiple models trained over the same dataset or a random set of datasets to improve the model performance.
+The methods of ensemble have been widely used in deep learning \citep{qiu2014ensemble,dietterich2000ensemble,drucker1994boosting} to improve the overall model accuracy.
+Combining neural networks in ensemble is known to reduce the variance in prediction, in other words, it helps the network to generalize more than the usage of one network \citep{krogh1995neural,geman1992neural,zhou2002ensembling}.
+The work by \citet{DBLP:journals/corr/StahlbergB17} proposed a method of combining multiple models where it unfolds the ensemble into a larger network. \citet{DBLP:journals/corr/LeePCCB15} discussed the power of ensemble in training CNN and proposed a method for training ensemble by a specific loss function rather than averaging the predictions of the models.

-Convolutional neural networks (CNNs) \cite{lecunCNN} are extremely successful architectures that are widely used in different areas like computer vision \cite{krizhevsky2012imagenet}, text analysis \cite{dos2014deep,lai2015recurrent} and even in general temporal sequence problems \cite{TCN}.
-CNNs are a biologically inspired simulation of the cat’s visual cortex \cite{hubel1968receptive}.
-Usually CNNs are composed of a convolutional neural layer (CNL) followed by a pooling layer.
-The CNL and pool layers are repeated and stacked to introduce more depth inside the model being constructed.
-We call the connection of CNLs and pool layers a features extraction head.
-The features extraction head may or may not be connected to a fully connected layer (FCL) based on the application of the deep model.
-One important feature of CNLs that the weights are shared for creating the features.
-By having this feature of shared weights, CNLs does not strongly contribute to the total parameter size of the deep model unlike the contribution of the FCL.
+Convolutional Neural Networks (CNNs) \citep{lecunCNN} are extremely successful architectures that are widely used in different areas such as computer vision \citep{krizhevsky2012imagenet}, text analysis \citep{dos2014deep,lai2015recurrent}, and even general temporal sequence problems \citep{TCN}.
+CNN is a biologically inspired simulation of the cat’s visual cortex \citep{hubel1968receptive}.
+Usually, CNN is composed of a convolutional layer followed by a pooling layer.
+Alternating convolutional layers and pooling layers are stacked to introduce more depth to the model being constructed.
+We call the connection of convolutional layers and pool layers a features extraction head.
+The features extraction head may or may not be connected to a fully-connected layer based on the application of the deep model.
+One important feature of convolutional layers that the weights are shared for creating the features.
+By having this feature of shared weights, convolutional layers do not strongly contribute to the total parameter size of the deep model unlike the contribution of the fully-connected layer.